ineshcandade/ineshcandade.github.io/README.md

 ## 🤝 Acknowledgment

-This website was created by me, with some help from **AI-based suggestions** for polishing design and layout.
-The code and structure remain entirely customized and tailored to reflect my vision and goals.
+This website was created with the help of AI-based suggestions for structure, content flow, and design refinement.
+While I don’t have a background in web development, the customization, decisions, and final vision reflect my own ideas and intent.
+It's a simple step forward — making use of tools available today to share a piece of who I am.

 ## 📩 Contact